In Pictures: How one hospital is faring as Sudan's health care system is devastated by war

 Their pictures are taken and posted on social media, in the hope of reaching their families.
 But most of the time, no one claims them and they are buried in unmarked graves near the hospital.

-Some of the victims treated at the hospital now live and work there too, like Farata Jadeen who lived nearby in Omdurman.
-In June last year, RSF fighters arrested him, accusing him of being affiliated to the army.
+Some of the victims treated at the hospital now live and work there too, like Farata Jadeen, who lived nearby in Omdurman.
+In June last year, RSF fighters arrested him, accusing him of being affiliated with the army.
 They shot him in the face with a rifle, from behind his jaw, with the bullet piercing out from his nose.
-After almost 4 months of treatment at Al Nao, he survived.
+After almost four months of treatment at Al Nao, he survived.

 But by the time he was well enough to leave, his house was destroyed by the fighting.